blueink38/e-commerce/README.md

 ```

 ## Features
-*
-*
-*
+* Uses Seqyelize to connect to the database
+* Successfully create, update, and delete data in the database

 ## To-Do
-*
-*
-*
+* Improve front-end interface

 ## Status
-This project is in progress.
+>This project is in progress.
 As new technologies and client needs evolve, so will this application.

 ## Inspiration
+> Utilize Sequelize to create databases.

 ## Licenses
 [![License: ICL](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)